larsnygard/KLIPPER_E3S1_LCD/README.md

 	path of `run.sh` is expected to be `/home/pi/DWIN_T5UIC1_LCD_E3S1/run.sh` path of `run.py` is expected to be `/home/pi/DWIN_T5UIC1_LCD_E3S1/run.py`

 	The run.sh script that is loaded by simpleLCD.service will re-run run.py on firmware restarts of the printe.
 If it fails to start for 5 times within 30 second it will exit and stop until the net boot.

+	Note if you cloned the repo anywhere other than the home directory, you will need to modify the simpleLCD.service prior to copying it /lib/systemd/service

 ```bash
 sudo chmod +x run.sh simpleLCD.service